Aquarium Conservation Partnership

 Join aquariums across the country in reducing plastic waste.
 Disposable plastic is only in your hands for a few minutes, but it piles up forever in our ocean, rivers and lakes – and hurts your favorite aquatic animals.

 There are simple actions we can take to help our aquatic friends.
-Here’s one: #SheddTheStraw and make your last straw the first step to plastic-free waters.
+Here’s one: #LetsSheddPlastic and make reducing your single-use plastic usage the first step to plastic-free waters.

 Make an even bigger impact with our seven-day plastic-free challenge!